-computed at inconvenient locations on a subset of the active edges (often close to one of the endpoints of the active edge).
-By allowing active edges to be repositioned (i.e., moving their endpoints) to more adequate locations, we improve the quality of the triangles that use the intersections generated.
+MC often generates bad triangles because the regular sampling structure of the grid leads to intersections being computed at inconvenient locations on a subset of the active edges (often close to one of the endpoints of the active edge).
+By allowing active edges to be repositioned (i.e. moving their endpoints) to more adequate locations, we improve the quality of the triangles which use the intersections generated.
 Although the initial sampling grid of the MC is modified, we provide conditions that preserve the topology of the mesh.
 Our algorithm is easy to understand and implement.
-It keeps most of the MC structure intact, being implemented as a new stage between the detection of active edges and the intersection calculation.
-Given this, most of the suggested MC optimizations (like Span Space [29]) in the literature still apply.
-The main contributions introduced in this paper are given as follows:
+It keeps most the MC structure intact, being implemented as a new stage between the detection of active edges and the intersection calculation.
+Given this, most of suggested MC optimizations (like Span Space [29]) in the literature still apply.
+The main contributions introduced in this paper are: